bsalinassanchez/cse15l-lab-reports/_posts/2022-1-12-lab-report-1-week-2.md

 4. Wow!
 There is a HUGE difference between running without optimization and running with optimization.
 This can save you a lot of time!
 There is no need to type your password everytime you use `scp` or `ssh`.
 There is also no need to run many different commands.
 Only two are needed!

 * ![optimizedRunning](https://bsalinassanchez.github.io/cse15l-lab-reports/images/optimizedrunning.png)
+>this image demonstrates copying an updated file to the remote server, ssh into a remote server, and compiling and running a file in a remote server all in only 2 commands!